fernandes/fernandes.github.io/src/posts/about.md

 Foreclosure Listings 2005-2008 (3 yrs 2 mo) - Itajubá/MG/Brazil
 _System Administrator_

+A US foreclosure website which offers thousands of new properties daily to home brokers.

 > My first professional experience, in a US company, very grateful for such a big first opportunity.
 My goal was to keep the company websites running, I was the first sysadmin to be hired, and managed the web servers (Apache), running PHP Application and accessing MySQL database.
 >
 > I developed an HA strategy for the company, moving websites running on single bare metal servers to a cluster of machines, with replications increasing the uptime from (in some cases 99.5%) to more than 99.9% with low cost.